Office Address:

 Basic and Advanced individual Training at Fort Bliss, El Paso, Texas

-June, 1969 to June, 1970 Officer Candidate School
+June, 1969 June, 1970 Officer Candidate School

 Massachusetts Military Academy